Diocletian: Illness and abdication

+Possible portrait head from around 302–305, made of black basalt, Worcester Art Museum.

 Diocletian entered the city of Rome in the early winter of 303.
 On 20 November, he celebrated, with Maximian, the twentieth anniversary of his reign (vicennalia), the tenth anniversary of the Tetrarchy (decennalia), and a triumph for the war with Persia.
+This was the last triumph to be held in Rome.

 Diocletian soon grew impatient with the city, as the Romans acted towards him with what Edward Gibbon, following Lactantius, calls "licentious familiarity".
 The Roman people did not give enough deference to his supreme authority; they expected him to act the part of an aristocratic ruler, not a monarchic one.
 On 20 December 303, Diocletian cut short his stay in Rome and left for the north.
 He did not even perform the ceremonies investing him with his ninth consulate; he did them in Ravenna on 1 January 304 instead.
 There are suggestions in the Panegyrici Latini and Lactantius's account that Diocletian arranged plans for his and Maximian's future retirement of power in Rome.
 Maximian, according to these accounts, swore to uphold Diocletian's plan in a ceremony in the Temple of Jupiter.

 From Ravenna, Diocletian left for the Danube.
 There, possibly in Galerius's company, he took part in a campaign against the Carpi.
 He contracted a minor illness while on campaign, but his condition quickly worsened and he chose to travel in a litter.
 In the late summer, he left for Nicomedia.
 On 20 November 304, he appeared in public to dedicate the opening of the circus beside his palace.
 He collapsed soon after the ceremonies.
 Over the winter of 304–05 he kept within his palace at all times.
 Rumors spread through the city that Diocletian's death was being kept secret until Galerius could assume power.
 On 13 December, it was falsely announced that Diocletian had killed himself.
 The city was sent into mourning from which it recovered after public declarations that Diocletian was still alive.
 When Diocletian reappeared in public on 1 March 305, he was emaciated and barely recognizable.